-Use the search user profile API to search profiles that match given criteria.
-This search API is designed to support user-suggestions, in collaboration with features such as those found in Kibana.
-However, the search user profile API is not intended to provide a general-purpose search API.
+Use the suggest user profile API to retrieve profiles that match given criteria.
+This API is designed to support user-suggestions, in collaboration with features such as those found in Kibana.
+However, the suggest user profile API is not intended to provide a general-purpose search API.

 Creating a new user profile requires a user’s authentication details